 Bureau precancels always show single lines above and below the city and state (with the exception of National precancels mentioned yesterday); never bars or double lines.
 Precancel design is always in the normal position, except on stamps that are wider than they are tall; on these stamps, the precancelation usually reads down.

 In a sense, Bureau precancels are varieties of U.S. postage stamps made for restricted use, and several varieties (like untagged stamps, meaning absent phosphorescent coating) are known to be issued only as Bureau precancels.

 Local (city) precancels

-Local precancels can be roughly sorted to 5 main designs, but infinite number of local/plate/typeset etc. varietes exists.
+Local precancels can be roughly sorted to five main designs, but infinite number of local/plate/typeset etc. varieties exists.

 3) Single Line Electro (SLE) precancels were printed by local post offices with Electroplates.

 4) Double Line Electro (DLE) precancels were printed by local post offices.